jakearchibald/byte-storage/README.md

 If more than `end - start` bytes are queued, the writable errors.

-If the readable closes before `end - start` bytes are queued, the writable closes.
-TODO: should we leave untouched bytes alone in this case?

-If the readable errors, then any already-written bytes are retained, as in this is not a transactional system.

 The write lock is released once the `writable` is closed.

 ### Transforming a byte store